7 Best Split Rail Fence Gate Ideas

 Traditional Split Rail Man Gate

-Split rail gates are made from the same materials your split rail fence is made from.
-The two materials used the most are treated pine split rail and cedar split rail.
+Split rail gates are made from the same materials as your split rail fence.
+The two most common materials are treated pine split rail and cedar split rail.

-Split rail gates are made by the fence manufacturer.
-They are pre made to specific sizes.
-Normally in one foot multiples in widths of 3′, 4′ and 5′ wide.
+Split rail gates are usually pre-made by the fence manufacturer and are offered in standard sizes.
+Normally in one foot increments in widths of 3′, 4′ and 5′ wide.

 Split Rail Picket Gate